 An exciting project is the "Scuba Diving with Sharks".
 If you love diving and sharks, then this project is an absolute must.
 Instead of volunteering, it is a course that trains you to dive with sharks.
 You learn about these fascinating animals and the environment they live in.

-We also provide two very popular and rewarding social projects with "Surfing Smiles" and the "Hout Bay Children’s Programmes".
+We also provide a very popular and rewarding social project with "Hout Bay Children’s Programmes".

 The city of Cape Town is the highlight of any trip through South Africa, with so much to do and see.